zzacong/ITECH2306-Lab-Assignment-1/README.md

 V5.7 by Zac
 - Serializable file:
   - Write each RatePayer object one by one instead of writing the whole ArrayList

+V5.8 by Zac
+- Created QueryRatePayer class
+- Partially implemented Requirement 4